lucienlmy/5mod/How-to-Ask-for-Help-&-Support.md

 >
 >I tried disabling every mod except my trainer and Script Hook and the new cars from new DLCs still disappear!

-With the latter, people can spot the error much quicker (in the example, it's likely that mods to enable new DLC cars haven't been installed).
+With the latter, people can spot the error much quicker (in the example, likely, mods to enable new DLC cars haven't been installed).

 A few other tips:
 * Use the search function!
-The problem might exist before.
+The problem might have existed before.
 * Use @mention (for example, @ikt) to mention people.
-It might help to mention the mod author of the mod you're having a problem with, if you haven't already done so on the mod's reaction page.
+It might help to mention the author of the mod you're having a problem with if you haven't already done so on the mod's reaction page.
 * If it's a script mod, check if it has logs of its own.
 The authors usually want those to figure out what went wrong.
 * Finally, if you managed to fix it on your own, leave a comment in your own thread with how you fixed it.
 There's nothing more annoying than seeing a problem you have, only to have the thread end with "nvm, fixed" ;)